-- Certain items are deemed as prohibited or restricted.
+- Anti-Social Behaviour - All staff and students have a responsibility to be upstanding members of the local community.
+All individuals associated with PBH should; - Treat the general public with respect. - Ensure that their actions or behaviours are not disruptive or disturbing to others. - Actions and/or behaviours that are deemed anti-social will have an appropriate sanction applied - Vandalism and graffiti on KPS premises or elsewhere are not tolerated and sanctions will be applied as necessary to any student engaged in such activity - For Health and Safety reasons, students must immediately report to a member of staff any damage caused to property either on purpose or accidentally. - Restricted Items - Certain items are deemed as prohibited or restricted.
 An item may be prohibited if it poses a threat to others or to good order, poses a health and safety risk, is counter to the ethos of PBH, or is illegal.
 Any prohibited items found by boarding staff may be confiscated as a reasonable course of action.
-Any prohibited items which are confiscated will not be returned to the student. - Any search for restricted items will be conducted as set out in Search and Confiscation Policy, and in line with the DfE's latest guidance on Searching, Screening and Confiscation (2018). - Possession of restricted items is considered to be a serious breach of trust and appropriate sanction will be applied. - Items which are restricted include: - Knives, including flip/pen knives - Other weapons, including BB guns - Fireworks - Pornographic material - All items referred to in the Alcohol, Smoking and Drugs Policy, including associated paraphernalia - All items referred to in the Search, Privacy and Confiscation section of this document - All items listed as prohibited in the Fire Safety section of this document - This list is not exhaustive and PBH retains the right to confiscate any other item that staff reasonably believe poses additional risk.
+Any prohibited items which are confiscated will not be returned to the student. - Any search for restricted items will be conducted as set out in the Search, Privacy and Confiscation section of this document, and in line with the DfE's latest guidance on Searching, Screening and Confiscation (2018). - Possession of restricted items is considered to be a serious breach of trust and appropriate sanction will be applied. - Items which are restricted include:

-Gambling and Betting

-- Gambling in schools is illegal and presents a number of adverse consequences, including impacting upon students' relationships and wellbeing. - Students must not gamble or be involved in any activity which could be construed as gambling.
-This includes, but is not limited to: online gambling, poker or other games played for money, placing bets in betting shops, bets placed between students, on sporting or other events. - Where gambling negatively impacts a student's wellbeing appropriate support will also be provided.
+- Knives, including flip/pen knives; - Other weapons, including BB guns; - Fireworks; - Pornographic material; - All items referred to in the Alcohol, Smoking and Drugs Policy, including associated paraphernalia; - All items referred to in the Search, Privacy and Confiscation section of this document; - All items listed as prohibited in the Fire Safety section of this document; - This list is not exhaustive and PBH retains the right to confiscate any other item that staff reasonably believe poses additional risk. - Gambling and Betting - Gambling in schools is illegal and presents a number of adverse consequences, including impacting upon students' relationships and wellbeing. - Students must not gamble or be involved in any activity which could be construed as gambling.
+This includes, but is not limited to: online gambling; poker or other games played for money; placing bets in betting shops; bets placed between students, on sporting or other events. - Where gambling negatively impacts a student's wellbeing appropriate support will also be provided. - Personal Relationships - Students must ensure they are conducting themselves appropriately for the school setting at all times.
+Students are not to engage in intimate personal relationships anywhere on boarding or school premises. - Students must respect the feelings of others at all times. - Public behaviour should not cause embarrassment to other students, staff or visitors.
+Members of staff will put an immediate stop to such behaviour. - At all times, students must behave in a way which would be appropriate if a member of staff were in the room and in a way which would not cause embarrassment to others.